Minlibay/Charge/README.md

    docker-compose up --build
    ```

    The backend container waits for the MariaDB service, applies Alembic migrations automatically, and starts Uvicorn.
-The frontend image bundles the static playground and proxies API traffic through Nginx on port `80`.
+The frontend image bundles the static playground and proxies API traffic through Nginx, which is published to the host on port `8080`.

-3. Visit [http://localhost](http://localhost) for the frontend playground or [http://localhost:8000/docs](http://localhost:8000/docs) for the interactive API docs.
+3. Visit [http://localhost:8080](http://localhost:8080) for the frontend playground or [http://localhost:8000/docs](http://localhost:8000/docs) for the interactive API docs.

 4. Stop the stack with `Ctrl+C` and remove the containers if required: